Harmonic analysis for pulsar timing arrays: Methods and results

-Figure~\ref{fig:CIplot} shows the standard deviation of the posterior distribution for $\log_{10}A_{\text{gw}}$ has approximately the same scale between the harmonic analysis and the corresponding HD analysis, which means adding multipoles in our harmonic analysis has a minimal affect on our ability to recover the SGWB amplitude.
-However, we observe in Figure~\ref{fig:CIplot} that the mean of the posterior distribution for $\log_{10}A_{\text{gw}}$ in the harmonic analysis trends towards larger values than the corresponding HD analysis as we increase $T_{\rm obs}$ and $N_p$.
-This effect is caused by a moderately strong positive correlation between $\log_{10} A_{\text{gw}}$ and $c_2$, which we show in the corner plot of Figure~\ref{fig:Corner}.
-We can see in Figure~\ref{fig:CIplot} that $c_2$ is trending high relative to its injected value as we increase $T_{\rm obs}$ and $N_p$, so the positive correlation is causing a similar trend in $\log_{10} A_{\text{gw}}$ for the harmonic analyses.
-We show in Appendix~\ref{app:seeds} that detected parameters generally recover the injected value within $1\sigma$, with fluctuations that are realization-dependent and consistent with an ergotic process.
-Therefore, the trend we observe for $\log_{10} A_{\text{gw}}$ and $c_2$ is realization-dependent.
+Fig.~\ref{fig:CIplot} shows the 68\% credible interval of the posterior distribution for $\log_{10}A_{\text{gw}}$ has approximately the same scale between the harmonic analysis and the corresponding HD analysis, which means adding multipoles in our harmonic analysis has a minimal affect on our ability to recover the SGWB amplitude.
+However, we observe in Fig.~\ref{fig:CIplot} that the mean of the posterior distribution for $\log_{10}A_{\text{gw}}$ in the harmonic analysis trends toward larger values than the corresponding HD analysis as we increase $T_{\rm obs}$ and $N_p$.
+This effect is caused by a moderately strong positive correlation between $\log_{10} A_{\text{gw}}$ and $c_2$, which we show in the corner plot of Fig.~\ref{fig:Corner}.
+We can see in Fig.~\ref{fig:CIplot} that $c_2$ is trending high relative to its injected value as we increase $T_{\rm obs}$ and $N_p$, so the positive correlation is causing a similar trend in $\log_{10} A_{\text{gw}}$ for the harmonic analyses.
+We show in Appendix~\ref{app:seeds} that detected parameters generally recover the injected value within $1\sigma$, with fluctuations that are realization dependent and consistent with an ergodic process.
+Therefore, the trend we observe for $\log_{10} A_{\text{gw}}$ and $c_2$ is realization dependent.

-In Figure~\ref{fig:Corner} we also observe a weak negative correlation between $c_2$ and $c_3$.
+In Fig.~\ref{fig:Corner} we also observe a weak negative correlation between $c_2$ and $c_3$.
 The weak negative correlation between multipoles is not due to the harmonic mode coupling from a finite number of pulsars~\cite{Roebber:2019gha}, because the correlations get stronger as the number of pulsars increases, as can be seen in the corner plots of Appendix~\ref{app:corner}.
-We expect to observe some correlations between SGWB parameters because of their functional relationship in the angular power spectrum modeled by Eq.~\eqref{eq:CSPD}.
+We expect to observe some correlations between SGWB parameters because of their functional relationship in the angular power spectrum.